HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 What MERV rating should you use?

-Since a high MERV rating means that more particulates will be removed from the air, you may first think to only use air filters with the highest MERV rating.
+Since a high MERV rating means that more particulates will be removed from the air, you may think that air filters with the highest MERV rating are best.

 Using an air filter with a MERV rating of about 5 to 8 is appropriate for most residential homes.